Laniakea-elixir-it/Documentation/user_documentation/galaxy/galaxy_flavours_creation.rst

      git clone https://github.com/<user-name>/Galaxy-flavours.git

 #.
-Create a new directory with the name of your flavor.
+Create a new directory with the name of your flavour.
 For example, ``galaxy-testing`` in this case.

    ::